Open Live Mixing System Mixer

 • Ultra-Low Latency Target (RTL): The audio Round-Trip Latency (RTL) must be less than 5 ms, ensuring an immediate and professional response.

-• Functional Remote Control: The entire system, consisting of the Real-Time Kernel, PipeWire, and LV2 Headless Host, must route 1 Input→1 Output and its level must be remotely controllable via the OSC protocol.
+• Functional Remote Control: The entire system, consisting of the Real-Time Kernel, JACK, and Ardour Headless, must route 1 Inputโ†’1 Output and its level must be remotely controllable via the OSC protocol.

 Essential Components of the Task